Data security and the climate of concern

 Data security for business telephone systems: the takeaway points

-2020 and the months beyond have seen a steady rise in data security threats snowball into an exponential surge.
+2020 and beyond have seen a steady rise in data security threats snowball into an exponential surge.

 With attackers exploiting the vulnerabilities of remote teams, insufficient internal practices and precautions, as well as the general atmosphere of panic, the need for businesses to raise their standards of data security has never been more apparent.